ARTICLES

 The Tradition of Doorway Torans: Blending Greenery and Blossoms

-The entrance of every home during Diwali is graced by 'Torans' - decorative hangings that usually combine mango leaves and marigold flowers.
-As homes infuse contemporary styles, torans have evolved to incorporate an array of blooms such as roses, lilies, and orchids.
-Not just an ornament, these floral gates are believed to invite Goddess Lakshmi into one's abode.
+The entrance of every home During Diwali is graced by torans - decorative hangings that typically combine mango leaves and marigold flowers.
+These doorway ornaments add a traditional touch to the Diwali festivities and are often crafted with blooms like roses, lilies, and orchids to reflect contemporary tastes.
+Not just an ornament, these floral gates are believed to welcome prosperity, inviting Goddess Lakshmi into one's abode and symbolizing the festival of lights with floral decor that sets the stage for Diwali celebrations.

 Diwali with floral twists